Undergraduate Program in Metallurgical and Materials Engineering

 Program Educational Objectives:

 Program educational objectives are broad statements that describe what graduates are expected to attain within a few years of graduation.
-The Metallurgical and Materials Engineering program at CSM prepares graduates who:
+The Metallurgical and Materials Engineering program at Mines prepares graduates who:

 - obtain a range of positions in industry or positions in government facilities or pursue graduate education in engineering, science, or other fields;